socalrug/hackathon-2022-04/admin/volunteer_schedule.md

 The following tasks are general things that the Hackathon volunteers can assist with throughout the event:

--   check the hot water pots, refilling as needed
+-   Check and refill the coffee makers, as needed.
--   check snack and drink supplies
+-   Check snack and drink supplies.
--   help to keep food areas clean
+-   Help to keep food areas clean
--   assist with transporting food and supplies into the Hackathon site
+-   Assist with transporting food and supplies into the hackathon site
--   assist during meal times, food set-up, after meal clean-up
+-   Assist cleaning up after meal, and at the end of each day.

 Below is a schedule of specific times and tasks for the volunteers